valebl/AP_exam/README.md

   ./benchmark.x
   ```

++ The code has been run using `valgrind` to test it against memory leaks

 ## Design

 The code consists in three classes: `bst`, `Node` and `Iterator`.
 The class `Iterator` is declared inside the class `bst`, while the class `Node` is declared outside.